 Cinthia Sagrario Interian Varguez was 21 years old when she became a GOJoven Fellow.
 She was selected to be a Fellow while studying Language and Culture at the Intercultural Mayan University of Quintana Roo.
-She has since received her Master’s degree in Natural Resources and Rural Development.
+She has since received her Master’s degree in Natural Resources and Rural Development, which she completed in 2018.
 Cinthia has extensive community mobilization experience, including facilitating community meetings, program development and implementation, and conflict resolution.
 She brings experience counseling youth on various SRH topics, including gender violence prevention, addiction and personal development.
 Cinthia was previously selected to participate in a regional Latin American youth congress, Espacio 2010, which focused on identifying and coming up possible solutions to the social issues young people in the region.
 Currently, Cinthia works for the Secretary of Education and Culture as a teacher.

 Gladys Maribel Puc Castillo was 19-years old when she became a GOJoven Fellow.
 When she was selected she was studying for her Bachelor’s degree in Municipal Management from the Intercultural Mayan University of Quintana Roo.
 In 2010, Gladys received recognition for being an outstanding “Intercultural Student,” having achieved academic excellence.
 She has proved to be a strong leader, representing her country group in spearheading different projects in her region.
 In the spring of 2011, she participated in the project, “Voices and Images,” whose objective is to advocate for change using media tools, communicating social issues to stakeholders.
 Gladys focused her work in issues around equality of gender and sexual diversity.
 Gladys’ objective is to continue working to promote youth sexual and reproductive health and focus her work in public health policies to continue her own personal leadership development.